-Step Action Insert the following line where you want the debugger to start: System.Diagnostics.Debugger.Launch() Start the application in the Virtual FlexPendant and perform the actio launch the debugger.
-A Just- In-Time Debugging dialog will appear.
-Start the application in the Virtual FlexPendant and perform the action which is to launch the debugger.
+Step Action Insert the following line where you want the debugger to start: System.Diagnostics.Debugger.Launch() Start the application in the Virtual FlexPendant and perform the action which is to launch the debugger.
 A Just- In-Time Debugging dialog will appear.
 Select your Visual Studio project as the debugger.
 Click OK and start the debug session.